Adversarial score matching and improved sampling for image generation

 \section{Introduction}

 \citet{song2019generative} recently proposed a novel method of generating samples from a target distribution through a combination of Denoising Score Matching (DSM) \citep{hyvarinen2005estimation, vincent2011connection, raphan2011least} and Annealed Langevin Sampling (ALS) \citep{welling2011bayesian,roberts1996exponential}.
-The main benefits of their approach (DSM-ALS) are that it produces relatively high-quality samples and guarantees high diversity due to ALS.
-The main drawback of DSM-ALS is that generating samples requires many iterations rather than being done in one-shot.
+Since convergence to the distribution is guaranteed by the ALS, their approach (DSM-ALS) produces high-quality samples and guarantees high diversity.
+Though, this comes at the cost of requiring an iterative process during sampling, contrary to other generative methods.

 \citet{song2020improved} further improved their approach by increasing the stability of score matching training and proposing theoretically sound choices of hyperparameters.
 They also scaled their approach to higher-resolution images and showed that DSM-ALS is competitive with other generative models. \citet{song2020improved} observed that the images produced by their improved model were more visually appealing than the ones from their original work; however, the reported Fréchet Inception Distance (FID) \citep{heusel2017gans} did not correlate with this improvement.
-In Section \ref{sec:sampling_improvements}, we show that taking the \em expected denoised sample \em (EDS) \citep{robbins1955empirical, miyasawa1961empirical, raphan2011least} corrects this mismatch and gives some insight as to its origin.

-In Section \ref{sec:consistent}, we show that the scaling of the additive noise in the ALS proposed by \citet{song2019generative, song2020improved} does not ensure that the levels of noise in the samples will decrease geometrically at inference time, and we hypothesize this incongruity is harmful to the quality of samples.
-We show how to scale the noise for \em consistent sampling \em such that the noise level follows the desired schedule \em as best as possible \em.